Luxury Roofing for Coral Gables, Coconut Grove, and Pinecrest Estates

 - Concrete and clay tile dominate, with a mix of barrel, flat, and S-tile profiles

-- Natural slate is found on higher-end estate homes, particularly those with colonial or European-inspired design
+- Natural slate shows up on higher-end estate homes with colonial or European-inspired design

-- Large roof areas mean material consistency is critical since color variation across a 6,000-square-foot roof is highly visible
+- Large roof areas make material consistency critical (color variation across a 6,000 sq ft roof is highly visible from the ground)

-- Many homes include detached guest houses, pool cabanas, or covered outdoor kitchens that must have matching roofing
+- Most homes include detached guest houses, pool cabanas, or covered outdoor kitchens that must have matching roofing

-- Pinecrest does not have a Board of Architects, but HOAs in gated communities may impose their own material and color requirements
+- Pinecrest doesn't have a Board of Architects, but HOAs in gated communities like Deering Bay and Journey's End impose their own material and color requirements

 Premium Roofing Materials for Luxury Homes